Tagline: Raw Force! Untamed and Unleashed to Kill!

 Anyway, for some reason our group of martial artists plan to take a boat ride to the infamous, monk-infested Warrior’s Island ― a remote land which clearly spells danger of catastrophic proportions ― and spend the first half of the movie getting wasted and banging anyone in sight, a matter helped by the group of insanely beautiful women who decide to come along for the ride ― the fact that most of them have no interest in martial arts or relationship with those who practice it doesn’t seem to matter.

 Beneath all the Nazi helmets, senseless killing and attempted rape ― an act that almost seems encouraged by one bed-bound victim ― there is a love triangle involving drunken philanderer Lloyd (Carl Anthony), his glamorous young wife, Ann (Jennifer Holmes) and the movie’s pussy-ass, Speedo-sporting protagonist and real-life Hollywood stuntman, Mike O’Malley (Geoffrey Binney).
 Of course, the married woman immediately throws herself at our skimpily-clad hero, an act justified when her husband heads directly for the whorehouse and basically tries to hump anything with a pulse, although the fact that he’s ‘a good guy at heart’ means that he must die before she can betray her wedding vows ― which she promptly does.
 The only reprieve for femininity comes in the form of the most unlikely LAPD SWAT team member this side of crapola, a sweet biscuit named Cookie who gives skimpily-clad karate lessons and generally kicks ass.

-After reams of nonsensical dialogue seemingly read from cue cards, our on-board orgy is finally interrupted by a band of oddly dressed kidnappers, a band of obscure rebels who think nothing of shooting helpless girlies in the back with crossbows, stealing Cookie’s impossibly beautiful cousin Eileen Fox (Carla Reynolds), who is shipped to the island with a gaggle of beauties as our resident monks attempt to raise a bunch of zombie ninjas for some reason.
+After reams of nonsensical dialogue seemingly read from cue cards, our on-board orgy is finally interrupted by a crew of oddly dressed kidnappers, obscure rebels who think nothing of shooting helpless girlies in the back with crossbows, stealing Cookie’s impossibly beautiful cousin Eileen Fox (Carla Reynolds), who is then shipped to the island with a gaggle of beauties as our resident monks attempt to raise a bunch of zombie ninjas for some reason.